Uplift » Why is my Car Accident Settlement Taking So Long?

 Most low-value settlements will take less time to resolve than higher-value settlements.

-For personal injury cases where damages amount to only a few thousand dollars, you could find your attorney manages to achieve a fair settlement in a few weeks without needing to get involved in vigorous negotiation.
+For personal injury cases where damages amount to only a few thousand dollars, your attorney may be able to achieve a fair settlement in a few weeks without needing to engage in vigorous negotiation.
 A swift settlement means you can get the compensation you deserve without needing to resort to pre-settlement funding.

-If injuries are severe and liable to lead to permanent disability as well as serious inconvenience, pain and suffering, the compensation award will be correspondingly higher.
+If injuries are severe and likely to lead to permanent disability, as well as serious inconvenience, pain, and suffering, the compensation award will be correspondingly higher.
 When damages are higher, the insurance company will more closely scrutinize the claim.
-High-value settlements almost always involve some degree of resistance on the part of the insurer.
-It takes time to respond to concerns and counter-arguments raised by the insurance provider, especially if the claims adjuster is attempting to excuse the company from all or some liability.
+High-value settlements almost always involve some degree of resistance from the insurer.
+It takes time to respond to concerns and counterarguments raised by the insurance provider, especially if the claims adjuster is attempting to excuse the company from all or part of its liability.

-You can also assume that with high dollar value cases, the insurance company will fight the case as if it is going to trial rather than immediately entering negotiations.
-This is also likely to prolong the settlement process, and it could ultimately end up with your case going to trial.
+You can also assume that with high-dollar-value cases, the insurance company will fight the case as if it is going to trial rather than almost immediately entering negotiations.
+This is likely to prolong the settlement process and could ultimately result in your case going to trial.

 [LEARN MORE]: Will My Insurance Pay For Car Repairs After A Crash?